 He has a love, respect and dedication to the preservation of our beautiful islands.
 This became even stronger with the birth of his son Eli.
 Dustin says “Put-in-Bay has a wealth of history and I enjoy learning new things everyday.
 As my roots continue to grow deeper into the island soil, I enjoy doing my best to save and protect its history; not only for my generation, but for generations to come.”

 BOARD MEMBER ~ Susan Byrnes

 Kristin, AKA the Island Snakelady, has been the Recovery Plan Coordinator for the federally threatened Lake Erie Watersnake since 2000.
 Portions of her research have been showcased with Mike Rowe on Discovery Channel’s Dirty Jobs.
 Kristin also teaches field herpetology at Ohio State University’s Stone Lab and has supervised 18 Research Experience for Undergraduate student projects on the islands.
 She has as B.S. and M.S. in Biology from Northern Illinois University and is currently working on finishing up her PhD.
-Kristin is currently a board member for LEIC-BSC, a board member for LEINWC, and a member of the Midwest Partners in Amphibian and Reptiles Conservation Advisory Committee.
+Kristin is currently a board member for LEIC, chair of the Lake Erie Islands Nature and Wildlife Center, and a member of the Midwest Partners in Amphibian and Reptiles Conservation Advisory Committee.

 BOARD MEMBER ~ Bruce Miles

 Bruce is president of Miles Products, a lifelong seasonal resident of Middle Bass Island and an avid hunter and fisherman.He and his wife Kim have been frequent volunteers with the LEIC and Bruce is the founder of the Middle Bass Music Festival.